M0LTE/NRig/README.md

 - implement more rigs natively, not just the ones I own
 - implement one of the existing rig abstraction libraries as a catch-all rig for stuff not supported natively yet
 - one or more sample applications
+- tests

+# Contributing
+Fork, hack away, send me a PR.
+Increment the version number in the .csproj as necessary.